Lady Juliet Tadgell: Marriages and family life

 After her second husband's death, in 1997, Lady Juliet married thirdly the architectural historian Christopher Tadgell and lives with him at her estate of Bourne Park, near Canterbury, Kent.

 Her daughter Helena attended the University of Bristol, and her son Nicholas was educated at Eton College, followed by Yale University.

 On 26 January 1998, two days after her 63rd birthday, her son Nicholas committed suicide.

 Wealth and inheritance

-As the only child of the 8th Earl Fitzwilliam, Lady Juliet inherited his estates, which have since passed into a trust for her benefit, and include his vast art collection, including seven paintings by George Stubbs and six by Anthony van Dyck and properties in England, Ireland and the United States.
+As the only child of the 8th Earl Fitzwilliam, Lady Juliet inherited his estates, which have since passed into a trust for her benefit, and include his vast art collection, including four paintings by George Stubbs and six by Anthony van Dyck and properties in England, Ireland and the United States.
 She consistently makes the Sunday Times Rich List, rising in 2009 to 1550th in the ranking with £35 million, although she suffered a £10 million drop that year because of the recession.
 She ran a stud farm and continues to own some racehorses.